-ESI has completed a variety of both small and major projects within the London basin for a broad section of clients.
-This work has given ESI an in-depth understanding and knowledge of the chalk within the basin.
+ESI, now part of Stantec, has completed a variety of both small and major projects within the London basin for a broad section of clients.
+This work has given us an in-depth understanding and knowledge of the chalk within the basin.
 New conceptual and numerical models will help the Environment Agency to manage water resources of the basin by providing tools which enable sound science-based regulatory decision making.

 The Chalk aquifer that underlies London is one of the most densely investigated and data-rich in the UK.
 Following consolidation and analysis of the available data and a comprehensive literature review, ESI has formulated a detailed conceptual understanding of the key hydrogeological processes which occur within the London Basin aquifer.

 ESI has carried out a range of groundwater modelling and other impact assessment projects on the London Chalk aquifer over the last 15 years.
 This includes major modelling investigations, prestigious projects such as the Channel Tunnel Rail Link (CTRL) and the Cooling the Tube programme, and defining Source Protection Zones (SPZs) around numerous public water supply boreholes.